FRCDashboard/FRCDashboard/README.md

 FRC Dashboard is an extendable, web-browser-based dashboard for FIRST Robotics Competition (FRC).

 * Completely legal for competition as it works alongside standard DriverStation
-* Touchscreen web browser interface provides richer control interface for secondary robot operator
+* Web browser interface provides richer control interface for secondary robot operator
-  * While it's designed for touchscreens, can work without
+  * Works with or without touchscreen
 * Lots of code commenting to help you easily understand code and add your robot's functions
 * Inbuilt camera streaming system, SVG gyroscope, encoder control, and example buttons
-* SVG of a robot which you can modify for your own purposes
+* Moving SVG of a robot which you can modify for your own purposes

 Technologies used:
 * NetworkTables